ONSdigital/census-rm-sample-loader/README.md

 docker-compose up -d
 ```

-Once RabbitMQ is running you can now run the sample loader.
+Once RabbitMQ is running you can run the sample loader.

 ## Usage
 ```